MicrosoftDocs/Viva/WorkplaceAnalytics/insights-in-outlook.md

 ## To open the add-in

-  1. In Outlook Web App, open an email message.
+  1. In the Outlook Web App or in Microsoft Outlook, open an email message.
   2. Select the swirl in the top-right corner of the email message:

   ![Productivity insights](images/mya/overview/productivity-insights.png)